ga4gh/ga4gh-server/docs/demo.rst

 To run the demo, you will need a working installation of `Python 2.7 <https://www.python.org/download/releases/2.7/>`_ and also have `virtualenv <https://virtualenv.pypa.io/en/latest/>`_ installed.
-We also need to have `zlib <http://www.zlib.net/>`_ installed so that we can build some of the packages that the reference server depends on.
+We also need to have `zlib <http://www.zlib.net/>`_ and a few other common libraries installed so that we can build some of the packages that the reference server depends on.

 On Debian/Ubuntu, for example, we can install these packages using: